ELI-NP/LEC/docs/source/running.rst

 .. todo:: To do

-   Details numerical implementation can be obtained in Ref. :cite:`mypop`.
+   Details numerical implementation can be found in Ref. :cite:`mypop`.

 Landau-Liftshitz
 ----------------